However, that doesn't mean I know the exact identity or purpose of every single place I map.

 These are two enormous bunkers/underground facilities located in the mountains 14 km south-southeast of the Hwangju Airbase (and 6 km south-southwest of Yontan-up).
 Each pad is approx. 60 x 40 meters, the entrances are 40 meters in width, and the doors are each approx. 4-10 meters wide.
 Construction seems to have occurred between 1995 and 1997, with the pads being finished in 2002.

-They could be for housing and protecting missiles or some kind of equipment, or as a well protected launching site.
+They could be for housing and protecting missiles or some kind of equipment, forward operating base for helicopters, or as a well protected launching site.
 But I don't know the exact purpose of this facility and would like to.

 Google Earth image dated March 20, 2011.

 2. Unidentified Compounds - I have located over 500 of these facilities across the country (there's likely close to a thousand in total).
 A handful were identified as prisons by the Committee for Human Rights in North Korea in a 2017 report.
 Other North Korea analysts have identified some of them as either military in nature (such as barracks for paramilitary forces) or as food distribution compounds (which sounds the most plausible to me).

 These are two random of examples from Chagang Province.

 Each of these sites typically follow the same basic layout, and all are surrounded by a wall, often with corner towers.
 Even for a country as repressive and militaristic as North Korea, it's unlikely that they are all prisons (when massive concentration camps already exist and there are also regional prisons).
 It's also unlikely that they are all military in nature since we know at least some are smaller jails, and since most military bases follow a completely different configuration.
 So this leaves the true nature of the majority of these compounds as "unidentified".